Sulaiman al-Tajir: Historical Accounts

 Little is known about Sulaiman other than the fact that he was a merchant, confirmed by his second name (nickname) al-Tajir ("the merchant").
 He visited India during the time of the Pala Empire, and referred to a kingdom named 'Ruhma' and attested to their military power.
 He has also described Mihira Bhoja.
-Mihira Bhoja was a bitter enemy of "the Muslims" and according to Sulaiman, maintained a large army and had a fine cavalry.
+According to Sulaiman, Mihira Bhoja was a bitter enemy of "the Muslims" and maintained a large army and had a fine cavalry.

 During his stay in the city of Guangzhou he noted that the Chinese used fingerprint records to maintain the identities of newly arrived foreigners, charged extortionate rates for imported goods and that the route to China by sea was dangerous due to piracy and frequent rain.
 He mentions that the local Muslim populace of Guangzhou had their own Mosque and bazaars.
 He mentioned that the Muslim community had its own Imam and Judge (appointed by Emperor Xuānzong of Tang).
 He also observed the manufacturing of porcelain, the granary system of Guangzhou, tea consumption and how its municipal administration functioned.

 After arriving home from China with goods he landed at Basra and then traveled to Baghdad.